Mallorca's west - from the valley of the oranges

 Tip 4: Valdemossa

-Mallorca West: UNESCO Cultural Heritage Tramuntana
+Mallorca West: UNESCO cultural heritage Tramuntana

-The Tramuntana has been declared a UNESCO cultural heritage site.
+Mallorca Sierra TramuntanaThe Tramuntana has been declared a UNESCO cultural heritage site.

-The western part of the island has a comparatively cool and often windy climate that sets it apart from the rest of the island.
-At the same time, the tranquillity of this corner of the island conceals some of the greatest treasures to be found.
-And amazingly, the most prosperous communities on the entire island have developed here in the seclusion of the Tramuntana.
-Banyalbulfar, among others, can be counted among them.
-The pretty village literally hangs along the mountains with its terraces and exudes so much charm that you don't want to take your eyes off it.
+Climatically, the west stands out from the rest of the island with a comparatively cool and often windy climate.
+At the same time, the tranquillity of this corner of the island hides some of the greatest treasures to be found.
+And surprisingly, the most prosperous communities on the whole island have developed here in the seclusion of the Tramuntana.
+These include Banyalbulfar.
+The pretty village literally clings to the mountains with its terraces and exudes so much charm that you won't want to take your eyes off it.
 Valdemossa has the best ranking of all Mallorca municipalities in the Spanish tax statistics every year.
-This is where the residents earn the highest incomes.
+The inhabitants here earn the highest incomes.

-Mallorca West - 7 tips for excursions:
+Mallorca West - 7 excursion tips:

-7. Jardines de Alfabia - the gardens of Alfabia in Bunyola are a little surprise and a delight.
+7 Jardines de Alfabia - the gardens of Alfabia in Bunyola are a little surprise and a delight.
 The combination of country house, park and history flatters with Arabic influences, water features and manicured gardens.
 A visit to the 500-year-old country house reveals how Mallorca's nobility used to live.

 Schneehaus Mallorca

-Even before refrigerators were invented, the locals took advantage of the snow in Tramuntana Mountains to produce ice.
-They built so-called snow houses "Cases de neu" in the mountains, where the natural coolant was collected, pressed into ice and stored to transport it down to the valley in summer.
-This was done by the snow sellers, a profession that still existed on the island until the beginning of the 20th century.
+Long before refrigerators were invented, the people of Mallorca utilised the snow of the Tramuntana to produce ice.
+Cases de neu, or snow houses, were built in the mountains, where the natural coolant was collected, pressed into ice and stored to be transported down to the valley in summer.
+This was done by snow sellers, a profession that still existed on the island until the beginning of the 20th century.

 Bestsellers Mallorca